Cox model engine

 Cox model engines are used to power small model airplanes, model cars and model boats.
 They were in production for more than 60 years between 1945 and 2006.
 The business is named for founder Leroy M. Cox.
 He started L.M.
 Cox Manufacturing Co.
 Inc, which later became Cox Hobbies Inc., then Cox Products, before being sold to Estes Industries, when it became Cox Models.
 On February 7, 2009, Estes Industries stopped producing Cox engines and sold all of their remaining inventory – mainly spare parts – to several private buyers from Canada and the US.
 One of the new owners of the remaining Cox engine and parts inventory has launched a website with an online store.
+After the bankruptcy of Hobbico in 2019, MECOA (Model Engine Corp of America) purchased Cox Hobbies in its entirety from Estes Corporation.

 Millions of engines were produced.
 They became the most common 1/2A Class 0.049 cubic inch engine in the world, and probably still are today.
 Although the production of the engines ceased some years ago, engines made as far back as the 1950s are still sold "as new" and are in abundance on eBay worldwide.